 As I mentioned at the beginning, I miss the professional aspect of working with a team.
 There are few team environments like the military, and I miss being part of a unit and working toward a larger goal.
 This excites me to wear the uniform again.
 The sense of camaraderie the military provides is also something you won’t often find outside of the military.
 I’ve missed that for a long time.

 A secondary aspect is the requirement to stay in shape.
-I’ve been slacking on this the last couple years, and recently I started working out again.
-I’ve lost a couple pounds, gotten stronger, and can run a couple miles now with no soreness or other ill effects.
+I’ve been slacking on this the last couple of years, and recently I started working out again.
+I’ve lost a couple of pounds, gotten stronger, and can run a couple of miles now with no soreness or other ill effects.
 Joining the ANG means I will need to stay on top of this to continue meeting fitness requirements.
 I like the fact that I will now be held to a higher standard because it keeps me accountable.

 This isn’t a Free Ride